Skip to Content

 Method

 1. Make the meatballs.
-In a large bowl, combine the beef, paprika, cumin, salt, garlic, cilantro, eggs and bread crumbs.
-Mix well, then with wet hands, form golf ball-size meatballs (about 2 tablespoons each) and place them on a baking sheet.
+In a large bowl, combine the beef, paprika, cumin, cayenne, if using, salt, pepper garlic, cilantro, eggs and bread crumbs.
+Mix well, then with wet hands, form meatballs (about 2 tablespoons each) and place them on a sheet pan.

-2. Heat 1 tablespoon of oil in a large skillet (with a tight fitting lid) or large Dutch oven over medium-high heat.
+2. Heat 1 tablespoon of the oil in a large skillet, with a tight fitting lid or large Dutch oven over medium-high heat.
 Once the oil is glistening, working in batches, add the meatballs in a single layer.
-Cook, undisturbed, until the meatballs are just browned on the bottom, about 3 minutes.
-Turn them carefully and cook to brown the opposite side, about 3 minutes.
-Transfer the meatballs back to the plate.
+Cook, until the meatballs are browned on all sides, about 10-12 minutes total.
+Transfer the meatballs back to the sheet pan.

 3. Make the sauce.
-Reduce the heat to medium and heat the remaining 1 tablespoon olive oil until glistening.
-Add the peppers, onion, stirring occasionally, until softened, about 10 minutes.
-Stir in the cumin, smoked paprika and salt until combined and fragrant, about 1 minute.
+Using the same skillet, reduce the heat to medium and heat the remaining 1 tablespoon olive oil until glistening.
+Add the peppers and onion, stirring occasionally, until softened, about 10 minutes.
+Stir in the cumin, smoked paprika, salt, cayenne, pepper, and sugar until combined, about 1 minute.

-4. Add the tomatoes and their juices, crushing the tomatoes a bit with your hands as you add them.
-Bring to a simmer over medium heat.
-Reduce the heat to medium low to maintain a simmer, stirring often, until beginning to thicken, about 15 minutes.
+4. Add the tomatoes and their juices, crushing the tomatoes with your hands as you add them.
+Stir occasionally until beginning to simmer.
+Reduce the heat to medium low, cook, stirring often, until beginning to thicken, about 15 minutes.

 5. Nestle the meatballs into the sauce and bring back to a simmer.
-Cover the pan, reduce the heat to low, and continue to cook for 10 minutes.
-Uncover and cook until the meatballs reach an internal temperature of 165°F on an instant-read thermometer, about 10 more minutes.
+Cover the pan, reduce the heat to low, and continue cooking until the meatballs reach an internal temperature of 165°F on an instant-read thermometer, about 15 more minutes.

-6. Top the meatballs with crumbled feta and cilantro.
-Serve with toasted bread or pita.
+6. Sprinkle the meatballs with crumbled feta and cilantro.
+Serve with pita bread alongside.

 Nutrition Info